 I was first licensed as a Novice in 1959 as KN7RMJ.
 Unfortunately, I let the license expire when I discovered chasing girls was more fun than chasing DX.
 In 1971, after a 3 year hitch with the US Army, I was licensed as a novice again as WN7TCJ and three months later my call was WA7TCJ when I upgraded to Advanced.
-Then in 1976 I applied for and was re-issued K7RMJ.
-I upgraded to Extra in 1998.
+Then in 1976 I applied for and was re-issued K7RMJ and in 1998 upgraded to Extra.

 The only modification to the original circuit was to add a keying transistor.
 It puts out 1/3 of a watt and it has worked over 1000 miles into central Florida.

 My lil buddy Squeaky the cat (now a silent meow) helped build this.
 She cleaned out the chassis of the CatsCan-3for me and provided expert advice.

-My favorite mode is CW but you will find me now and then on the 146.76 repeater in St Louis, MO or on 146.52 simplex.
+My favorite mode is CW but you will find me now and then on 146.52 simplex.
 I love building QRP gear and building antennas.
-Member of the W9ABG Antenna Builders Guild in the St Louis area.
+Member of the W9ABG Antenna Builders Guild based in the St Louis area.
 Check out our Antenna Builders Guild Yahoo group.
 There are some great DIY antennas described there.